MithrilJS/mithril.js/docs/hyperscript.md

 m("div", isError ?
 "An error occurred" : "Saved") // <div>Saved</div>
 ```

 You cannot use JavaScript statements such as `if` or `for` within JavaScript expressions.
-It's preferable to avoid using those statements altogether and instead, use the constructs above exclusively in order to keep the structure of the templates linear and declarative, and to avoid deoptimizations.
+It's preferable to avoid using those statements altogether and instead, use the constructs above exclusively in order to keep the structure of the templates linear and declarative.

 ---